 When we feel afraid, uncomfortable, or even cranky, we have words to express how we feel.
-Dogs, on the other hand, have vocalizations and body language (as well as scent) to help understand one another.
-This is how they communicate with people too, so it’s important that pet parents learn how to interpret their fur baby’s sounds—including your dog’s growling.
+Dogs, on the other hand, have vocalizations and body language (as well as scent) to help them understand one another.
+This is how they communicate with people, too, so it’s important that pet parents learn how to interpret their fur baby’s sounds — including your dog's growling.

 Learning how to stop your dog from growling may seem like a daunting task, but it is 100% doable.
-Any pet parent can teach their fur babies better habits—it just takes some time, some patience, and a lot of treats.
+Any pet parent can teach their fur babies better habits — it just takes some time, some patience, and a lot of treats.
 Before you know it, your dog will be the most polite pup you’ve ever met.
 Just take it step by step!
+Here's how to stop your dog from growling at strangers.

 Most likely, notes Purina, your dog will let out either a frustrated, warning, or aggressive growl if approached too quickly by a stranger.
 A warning growl will sound like a deep rumbling and is not meant to indicate an attack.
 It’s simply a way of saying, “Please back off!”
 So make sure to take action before your dog gets more uncomfortable.